 - Wait till the process completes - this might take a while, depending on the amount of content and media you have on your project

-- When it's complete click Open Umbraco
+- When it's complete select Open Umbraco to go to the backoffice

-2. Restore from the Umbraco backoffice
+Restore everything through the Umbraco backoffice

-The second option for restoring your content and media is found in the Umbraco backoffice - use this option when setting up new Cloud environments!
+The second option for restoring your content and media is found in the Umbraco backoffice - use this option when setting up new Cloud environments.

 - Go to the Umbraco backoffice on the environment you want to restore content and media to

-- Choose Restore
+- Choose Restore from the menu

 - Click Restore from .. and wait till the process completes - this might take a while, depending on the amount of content and media you have on your project